-The next exhibit Begins in I Samuel, chapter thirteen.
-Saul is in a battle with the Philistines at Michmash, and he is waiting for Samuel to show up to make the required sacrifice and offer him some counsel from the Lord concerning the battle.
+The next exhibit Begins in First Samuel, chapter thirteen.
+Saul is in a battle with the Philistines at Michmash, and he is waiting for Samuel to show up to make the required sacrifice and offer him instructions from the Lord concerning the battle.

-Saul's first encounter with Samuel in I Samuel chapter nine involved Saul waiting for Samuel to make a sacrifice.
-This informs us that Saul is very familiar with this requirement.
+Saul's first encounter with Samuel in First Samuel chapter nine involved Saul waiting for Samuel to make a sacrifice.
+This last event informs us that Saul is very familiar with this requirement.

 As soon as you come into the city, you will surely find him before he goes up to the high place to eat.
 For the people will not eat until he comes, because he must bless the sacrifice; afterward those who are invited will eat.

 Saul became fearful because It was the seventh day, and Samuel had not shown up yet.

 Then he waited seven days, according to the time set by Samuel.
 But Samuel did not come to Gilgal; and the people were scattered from him.